aewindle110/DroneWQ/paper.md

 Small aerial drones conveniently achieve scales of observation between satellite resolutions and in situ sampling, effectively diminishing the “blind spot” between these established measurement techniques.
 Drones equipped with off-the-shelf multispectral sensors originally designed for terrestrial applications are being increasingly used to derive water quality properties.
 Multispectral drone imagery requires post processing to radiometrically calibrate raw pixel values to useful radiometric units, remove sun glint and surface reflected light, and map spatial patterns of water quality parameters.

 # Statement of need

-`DroneWQ` is a Python package for multispectral drone imagery processing to obtain and map estimates of water quality concentrations. `DroneWQ` was designed to be used by managers, researchers, and students who wish to utilize drone multispectral remote sensing to analyze water quality.
+`DroneWQ` is a Python package for multispectral drone imagery processing to obtain remote sensing reflectance (R<sub>rs</sub>), the fundamental input into ocean color retrievals which is used to estimate and map water quality concentrations. `DroneWQ` was designed to be used by managers, researchers, and students who wish to utilize drone multispectral remote sensing to analyze water quality.
 The combination of processing, georeferencing, and mapping drone imagery will enable effective water quality monitoring at fine spatial resolutions.
 The simple functionality of `DroneWQ` will enable exciting scientific exploration of drone remote sensing by students and experts alike.

 # Background/Theory